 The Offering We are offering up to \$68,656,380 in shares of common stock of Iroquois Valley REIT at \$110 per share.
 The minimum investment in shares of our common stock for initial purchases is 91 shares, or \$10,010 based on the current price per share.
 We are making this Offering available to U.S. investors subject to SEC Regulation A and to non-U.S. investors subject to SEC Regulation S and local securities laws.
 For additional detail on eligibility for participation in this Offering and related matters, see " Plan of Distribution ."
 This Offering commenced on May 3, 2019.
 From May 3, 2019 through May 1, 2024, we have raised total aggregate gross offering proceeds of approximately \$45,055,971 and have issued approximately 556,679 shares of our common stock.
 From May 31, 2023, the most recent qualification date of this Follow-On Offering, through May 1, 2024, we have raised total aggregate gross offering proceeds of approximately \$6,343,620 and have issued 61,407 shares of our common stock.
-We expect to offer common stock through this Offering until the earlier of May 31, 2025, which is 3 years from the initial qualification date of this Follow-On Offering, or the date on which we raise the maximum amount being offered, unless our board terminates the Offering at an earlier time.
-In no event will we extend this Follow-On Offering beyond 180 days after the 3rd anniversary of the initial qualification date of this Follow-On Offering.
-We reserve the right to terminate this Offering for any reason at any time.
 Voting Rights Each common stockholder is entitled to one vote per share on all matters voted on by stockholders, including election of our board of directors.
 See the sections of this offering circular titled " Description of Common Stock " and " Certain Provisions of Delaware Law and our Charter Documents."